-Professor of e-Research, Kings College
+Professor of e-Research at Kings College

 Sheila has an academic background in Sociology, Social Policy and Social History.
 While studying for her MA, Sheila worked as a research assistant at the Cambridge Group for the History of Population and Social Structure and became interested in the application of computer technologies for historical research.
 This interest blossomed and in 1993 Sheila was instrumental in the establishment of the History Data Service at the University of Essex, running the service until 1998 when she became Deputy Director at the UK Data Archive.